-These Regulations impose special requirements applicable in the Flood Plain Zone and under Section 54, incorporate requirements of the "Flood Plain Management Ordinance, Town of Old Saybrook, Connecticut".
-The Zoning Board of Appeals will hear and decide appeals and requests for variances from the Flood Plain Zone requirements and the Town code.
+These Regulations impose special requirements applicable in the Special Flood Hazard Areas that incorporate requirements of Chapter 128 of the Town Code of the Town of Old Saybrook "Flood Plain Management".
+The Zoning Board of Appeals will hear and decide appeals and requests for variances from the Special Flood Hazard Area requirements as described in the Town code.
 The Board will have the following duties:

-- 71.3.1 To hear and decide appeals when it is alleged there is an error in any requirement, decision or determination made by the Town Engineer in the enforcement and administration of the Ordinance: - A. To issue variances from the standards of Section 54 and the Ordinance, under the general considerations set forth in Paragraph 5.2 and the conditions for variance specified in Paragraph 5.3 of the Ordinance. - B. To issue variances for the reconstruction, rehabilitation or restoration of structures listed on the National Register of Historic Places and the Connecticut State Inventory of Historic Places without regard to the consideration and condition of Paragraphs 5.2 and 5.3 of the Ordinance.
+- 71.3.1 To hear and decide appeals when it is alleged there is an error in any requirement, decision or determination made by the Town Engineer and deputies in the enforcement and administration of the Town Code; - A. To issue variances from the standards of the Town Code, under the general considerations and procedures for variances identified in Chapter 128 of the Town Code. - B. To issue variances for the reconstruction, rehabilitation or restoration of structures listed on the National Register of Historic Places and the Connecticut State Inventory of Historic Places without regard to the consideration and condition of Paragraphs 5.2 and 5.3 of the Town Code.